 5 Unusual Team Building Activities With Specific Objectives

-If you are a team leader, if you do even a little research you should be able to find lots of unusual team building activities that you can use to boost, enhance, and motivate your team.
-Whilst those three objectives we just mentioned are desirable, there are many other benefits that team building exercises can produce.
+If you are a team leader, if you do even a little research, you should be able to find many unusual team-building activities that you can use to boost, enhance, and motivate your team.
+While those three objectives we just mentioned are desirable, there are many other benefits that team-building exercises can produce.

-As the leader of the team this means that before you organise a team building activity, even one which is considered unusual, you should first determine what your goals and objectives are for it.
-Obviously, you want it to at least be fun for your team, but more importantly, what benefits do you want the activity to produce, and what are the positive outcomes you want for your team.
+As the team leader, this means that before you organise a team-building activity, even one that is considered unusual, you should first determine your goals and objectives for it.
+Obviously, you want it to be fun for your team, but more importantly, what benefits do you want the activity to produce, and what positive outcomes do you want for your team?

-Without first establishing these and then arranging team building activities that can facilitate your objectives, the activity will be nothing more than a day out, and whilst it may produce some positives, it may not have satisfied the needs of that team as you see it with regards to making it a stronger and more focused team.
+Without first establishing these and then arranging team-building activities that can facilitate your objectives, the activity will be nothing more than a day out, and whilst it may produce some positives, it may not have satisfied the needs of that team as you see it with regard to making it a stronger and more focused team.

 1. Axe Throwing